matrix-tu-dresden-de/Dokumentation/content/faq/_index.en.md

 ***
 #### How do you tell people a room address with Element Web-Client? {#web-share-room}
-With the matrix.to link, which you can see under the i for the room properties and a further click on "Part room" and an exchange of the front matrix.to with matrix.tu-dresden.de
+With the matrix.to link, which you can see under the i for the room properties and a further click on "Part room" and an exchange of the front matrix.to/#/ with matrix.tu-dresden.de/#/room/

 ***
 #### Can I write LaTeX? {#latex}